ForEvolve/forevolve.github.io/_drafts/en/2023-12-01-an-atypical-asp-net-core-8-design-patterns-guide-third-edition.md

 -   Renamed and reworked the sections
 -   Removed Section 5 and all (or most?)
 UI code and moved the focus of the book purely on REST APIs instead.
 -   Consolidated on using the term `REST APIs` instead of `web APIs`, since `web APIs` can be confused with Browsers web APIs (like local storage).
--   Refactored pararaphs into lists into tables to improve clarity.
+-   Refactored pararaphs into lists into **tables** to improve clarity.
 -   Refactored many section heading to improve navigation to a specific subject.
--   Reviewed the questions and answers of many chapters.
+-   Reviewed the questions and answers of many chapters; lot's of improvements.
 -   Reviewed the introduction, section conclusions, and chapter summary of multiple chapters.
+-   Lots of code formatting improvements.

 ## Chapter 2